mercadopago/devsite-docs/guides/checkout-pro/ads-conversion.en.md

 When creating a preference, you can associate it with a pixel (identifier) for tracking Facebook Ads conversions.
 Checkout Pro's integration.

-To integrate Checkout Pro with Facebook Ads, use one of the codes available below.
+To integrate Checkout Pro with Facebook Ads, use one of the SDKs available below.

+> In addition to the SDKs, it is also possible to integrate Facebook Ads with Checkout Pro through the preferences API.
+For that, send the `track` parameter with the `type` and `values` attributes informing your *facebook_id* and the *pixel ID* respectively to the [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences) endpoint /post) and execute the request.

 [[[
 ```php